Yacin-lab/programmer-foundations/how-computers-work/CPU-Registers-and-Instructions/README.md

 The CPU works mainly with registers, not directly with RAM.

     RAM → Register → CPU operation → Register → RAM
-Exampl :

-    x = a + b;

-    load a into register
-    load b into register
-    add registers
-    store result in x

 ---